phanumat/Documentation/architecture/index.rst

 Many devices are now already connected devices, via Wi-Fi/IP, and connect directly to the cloud without the need for a gateway device (hub).

 The most likely use case for such devices involves adding intelligence to those devices through SmartApps.
-These devices may not be connected to a SmartThings Hub, and instead are directly connected to the vendor cloud or the SmartThings Cloud.
+These devices may not be connected to a PEA HiVE Hub, and instead are directly connected to the vendor cloud or the PEA HiVE Cloud.

 Put simply, if there is no Hub, then the SmartApps layer must run in the cloud!